Eliegautie/Forecasting-models/README.md

 # MA Model : MovingAverage

--It is a linear combination of the past white noise terms.
+- It is a linear combination of the past white noise terms.

 ![image](https://github.com/Eliegautie/Forecasting-models/assets/105276166/2e50f8a4-083b-4166-b6d7-9a32b8d9422f)